Millicom: History

 That same month, Millicom announced the sale of its operations in Tanzania and for its stake in the AirtelTigo joint venture in Ghana, completing its multi-year plan to divest its African operations and focus on its Latin American markets.

+In 2023, Apollo Global Management and Marcelo Claure held discussions with Millicom regarding a potential acquisition of all outstanding shares of the company.
+The discussions have been terminated on 16 June 2023.

+At the same time, French billionaire Xavier Niel built a 25.02% stake in Millicom through his company Atlas Investissement, making him the company's main shareholder.
+Following the acquisition of the stake in the company, three new directors appointed by Atlas Investissement joined the company's board of directors in May 2023: Michaël Golan, former CEO of Iliad, Nicolas Jaeger, CFO of Iliad, and Thomas Reynaud, CEO of Iliad.

+In September 2023, former Iliad SA CEO Maxime Lombardini became the company's COO.
+This appointment introduced a new management style to the group: significant headcount reductions, lower capital expenditure, standardization of network and frequency usage charges.

+In March 2025, the Millicom SDR was delisted from Nasdaq Stockholm as the company wanted to consolidate the trading of its shares onto one single exchange, the Nasdaq Stock Market in the United States.

+In May 2025, Millicom announced a definitive agreement to acquire Telefónica’s operations in Uruguay for USD 440 million, reinforcing its presence in South America and expanding its customer base and spectrum holdings in a market where it already leads in mobile services.

+In June 2025, Millicom signed a USD 380 million agreement to acquire Telefónica’s operations in Ecuador, a dollarized economy with a favorable macroeconomic outlook and growing digital ecosystem.
+The acquisition enhances Millicom’s regional scale and strengthens its long-term growth strategy in Latin America.

 Latin America

 Guatemala

 Millicom has operated in Guatemala since 1990.
 It owns a 100% equity interest in the operation after acquiring the remaining 45% stake from its local joint venture partner in an $2.2 billion deal in November 2021.
 The Tigo brand launched in 2004, replacing former national brands COMCEL and Amigo de COMCEL.
 Tigo Guatemala is the country's largest mobile operator with more than nine million customers and market share of 53.4 percent.
 Mobile penetration is estimated at 112 percent (as measured by GSMA, 2017) with internet penetration at 27 percent (World Bank, 2015).
 Tigo also provides mobile financial services through Tigo Money, as well as broadband, cable and business Services.